rsdoiel/skimmer/README.md

 >UPDATE: 2025-02-14, I've been relying on skimmer to browse my RSS feeds collections for a couple years now.
 By and large it works.
 Since I started Skimmer I've noticed how the new crop of social media platforms have also included RSS support.
 You can follow people using RSS feeds on Mastodon, BlueSky, and Threads.
 While we're also experiencing an AI driven bot meltdown on the web my hope is that RSS feed practices will continue.

+>UPDATE: 2025-08-17, Skimmer will can now use a simple YAML file for configuration.
+If you set the "app_name" and "version" properties in that file that'll be used as the user agent string when harvesting content from the feed sources.

 ## Skimmer's SQLite 3 database

 Skimmer uses SQLite 3 databases to hold collections of feeds and their items.
 It doesn't use newsboat's cache.db but is very much inspired by it.
 The name of a Skimmer database ends in ".skim" and pairs with the name of the urls in a Skimmer url LIST. file.
 Example if I have